multiprocessio/datastation/ARCHITECTURE.md

 calls.
 It loads the entire UI bundle and responds to RPC requests from it.

+### ./desktop/project.ts

+All state in the desktop app is stored in JSON files on disk at the moment.
+The result of panel evals is stored on disk.

+It would be ideal to store state in a database (especially for the server use case) but that complicates the install for all supported languages that would then depend not just on a JSON library but also on a database library.
+Still, this may be the right way to go at the same time as making language setup easier by providing a button or something to install all missing dependencies.

 ### ./desktop/eval

 This is where eval handlers for each panel type are defined.